sahilkhatri/Reinforcement-Learning-AI-Game/README.md

 # Reinforcement-Learning-AI-Game
 Snake Game.
 Reinforcement Learning.
-Pytorch
+Pytorch.
 This is a basic implementation of Snake Game with Reinforcement Learning.
 For developing this RL based game Pytorch Framework is used.
 This repository is referenced from https://github.com/python-engineer/snake-ai-pytorch ,